The Case For Email Security

 - Eavesdropping: No one can eavesdrop on the message because the sender and recipient connect to the middleman on a secure SSL connection.

-- Identity Theft: No one can steal the sender’s login information or the secret question/answer because both the sender and the recipient use SSL connections.
+- Identity Theft: No one can steal the sender’s login information or the recipient’s verification information because both the sender and the recipient use SSL connections.

 - Invasion of Privacy: The recipient knows nothing about the sender’s computer, email client, or location.
 She only knows that he used the middleman.

-- Message Modification: No one can modify the message because it never leaves the middleman’s server.
+- Message Modification: No one can modify the message because it never leaves the middleman’s server and is encrypted and signed while residing there.

-- Message Replay: No one can modify the message because it never leaves the middleman’s server.
+- Message Replay: No one can re-send the message because it never leaves the middleman’s server.

 - Unprotected Backups: The message is encrypted when it is stored, so it is secure even in backups.

-- Repudiation: The recipient knows that the sender really did send the message because he was validated by the middleman.
+- Repudiation: The recipient knows that the sender really did send the message because he was validated by the middleman and because digital signatures are used.

 In addition the middleman can keep a log of who accesses the message and at what times.
 Thus the sender can audit the message to see who has viewed it.
 Notice that the message is secure and anonymous; The message is encrypted and stored on the middleman’s servers, so it is not subject to the security of intermediate relaying servers.
 Only the middleman can encrypt and decrypt the message, and only authorized recipients can access the message.
 The recipient knows nothing about the sender’s computer, only that he used the middleman.
 As long as the middleman is trustworthy, the message is completely secure, completely anonymous, and completely compatible.